jackmorrison12/personal-site/content/projects/canvas.md

   - highlight: Used a mesh network topology to allow for decentralisation
 ---

-We've noticed a trend: over the last few years, everything is becoming more collaborative.
+We've noticed a trend: over the last few years, everything is becoming more collaborative

-But one thing is lagging behind... _drawing tools_.
+But one thing is lagging behind... _drawing tools_

-That is, until now.
+That is, until now

-Introducing <span class="highlight">Canvas</div>.
+Introducing <span class="highlight">Canvas</div>

 <div class="row">
   <div class="left">

 ## What is canvas?

-We have created a resilient collaborative drawing app for iPadOS, using _Conflict-free Replicated Data Types_, or <span class="highlight">CRDTs</span>.
+We have created a resilient collaborative drawing app for iPadOS, using _Conflict-free Replicated Data Types_, or <span class="highlight">CRDTs</span>

   </div>
   <div class="right">